KellyVimbaiMuraicho/We_Think_Code_Projects/README.md

 bank.py implements a program that prompts the user for a greeting.
 If the greeting starts with “hello”, output $0.
 If the greeting starts with an “h” (but not “hello”), output $20.
 Otherwise, output $100.
 Ignore any leading whitespace in the user’s greeting, and treat the user’s greeting case-insensitively.

-extensions.py implements a program that prompts the user for the name of a file and then outputs that file’s media type if the file’s name ends, case-insensitively, in any of these suffixes
+extensions.py implements a program that prompts the user for the name of a file and then outputs that file’s media type if the file’s name ends, case-insensitively, in any of these suffixes.

+interpretor.py implements a program that prompts the user for an arithmetic expression and then calculates and outputs the result as a floating-point value formatted to one decimal place.
+Assume that the user’s input will be formatted as x y z, with one space between x and y and one space between y and z, wherein:

+x is an integer
+y is +, -, *, or /
+z is an integer